amandabee/workshops/2019/advanced_media_institute/maps.md

 ![map of Number and age-adjusted rates of drug overdose deaths by state, US 2017](/workshops/2019/advanced_media_institute/drug_overdose.png)

 Let's talk it through and try to recreate it.

 ## A Homicide Map
 The Washington Post collected data on more than 52,000 criminal homicides over the past decade in 50 of the largest American cities.
 I filtered out two local cities so we could take a closer look.
 [Homicides in Oakland](https://app.workbenchdata.com/workflows/5840) \ [Homicides in San Francisco](https://app.workbenchdata.com/workflows/5853/).
 We could map these in Datawrapper but we're going to get frustrated with their built in maps.

-Question: Is this data points, lines, or shapes?
+» *Question:* Is this data points, lines, or shapes?

 **Step 1:** Find the URL for the cleaned and filtered CSV in Workbench.
 Copy that.